seanxjin/Blog_Web_App_EJS/README.md

 Bloggo is a simple blogging platform built with Node.js, Express, and PostgreSQL.
 It's designed to be minimal, distraction-free, and easy to use—whether you're journaling, sharing ideas, or just playing around with web development.

 # 📌 Project Description
 The goal of this capstone project is to create a fully functional blog web app that demonstrates fundamental web development skills using Node.js and Express.js for the backend and EJS for the templating engine.
-The application does not use a database in this version — all blog posts are held in memory while the server is running.
-Emphasis is placed on both functionality and responsive design.
+The application does use a database in this version — all blog posts are saved to a database while the server is running.

 This project is inspired by the style and layout of <a href="https://www.paulgraham.com/articles.html">Paul Graham's articles.</a>